MicrosoftDocs/power-automate-docs/articles/process-advisor-automation.md

 ---
 # Automation recommendation

 The process advisor automation recommendation feature helps you identify automation opportunities.
-It also guides you in automating your processes using Microssoft Power Automate.
+It also guides you in automating your processes using Microsoft Power Automate.

 The blue recommendation icons on the process map activity show the automation opportunities.